 8. Our Walls (Horizontally Space Efficient)

-But in our camper van wall installation post, we discuss how you can create horizontally space efficient walls, but also how to DIY your own furring strips for a strong & durable wall installation.
+But in our camper van wall installation post, we discuss how to create horizontally space-efficient walls and how to DIY your own furring strips for a strong & durable wall installation.

 Learn More: How To Install Walls In A Camper Van